Elon, North Carolina

 2) To be used by God, you have to be WILLING

-To be used by God, you have to be willing.
+It is possible to be called by God and NOT willing.
+To be used by God, you have to be, not only called, but willing to serve.
 You have to accept the call.
 There are examples in the Bible of people who accepted their call.
 Peter and Andrew did.

 Isaiah also accepted his call.
 8 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”
 (Isaiah 6:8 NIV).
-Not everyone in the Bible accepted their call.
-Some flat out disobeyed their call (Jonah).
-Some made excuses why they could not do what God called them to do (Moses).
-Some do that today.
+Not everyone accepts the call of God on their life.

 Many of us are like Saul today.
 We are naturally timid.
 We have a spirit of fear.
+We have all kinds of insecurity.
 We hide in the luggage.
 God wants us to step up and we want to step back.
 Are we willing to do what God has called us to do or do we make excuses why we can’t do it and try and avoid it?
+Are we going to choose the baggage or the blessing?

 3) To be used by God, you have to be EMPOWERED